HackerNowful/key-fob-Jammer/README.md

 #Power on the circuit after flashing the firmware.

-#The Jammer will br automatically start .
+#The Jammer will be automatically start .

+# Happy Hacking
 </pre>